-Focal length is just one of the characteristic of a lens; the other important one is aperture.
+Focal length is just one of the characteristics of a lens; the other important one is aperture.
 Just knowing the focal length of a lens doesn’t tell us a whole lot about how it will perform in the real world.

 Focal length determines the field of view and apparent magnification of the lens, while aperture determines the depth of field and low light performance.
 All 50mm lenses will share the same field of view and magnification, but they can have vastly different apertures.

 Looking back at our 18-55mm kit lens, at 50mm it probably has a maximum aperture of f/5.6.
 This isn’t especially wide, and won’t make pleasing portraits or perform great in low light.
 The 50mm prime lens, however, will have an aperture of f/1.8 or even wider.
 That’s more than a three stop increase in aperture, which means the lens can let around ten times more light into the camera.
 That’s a serious amount more low light performance, and a much shallower depth of field.

 Prime Lens Tend to Be Better Value